GuilleCruz/ProcesadoresDeLenguajes-Compilador/README.md

 # ProcesadoresDeLenguajes-Compilador
-Compilador para un pequeño lenguaje llamado MiniLeng.
-Implementación completa de la parte léxica, sintáctica y semántica.
-Proyecto para la asignatura Procesadores de Lenguajes, Universidad de Zaragoza.
+Compiler for a small language called MiniLeng.
+Complete implementation of the lexical, syntactic, and semantic parts.
+Project for the course Language Processors, Universidad de Zaragoza.

-Tanto en pruebaLexico, pruebaSintactico, pruebaSemantico hay pequeños ejemplos de cómo es el lenguaje.
+Both in pruebaLexico, pruebaSintactico, and pruebaSemantico, there are small examples of how the language works.